Public Art: Citizen-Initiated Projects

 rights-of-way.
 Developed by the Raleigh Arts Commission and the Public Art and

 Design Board, the process outlines steps that encourage the development of

 innovative creative art opportunities while also ensuring facilitation with

 affected City departments.

-If you have a funded temporary or permanent public art project for consideration that will occur on City property or right-of-way, please fill out a request form and submit it to Kim Curry-Evans.
+If you have a funded temporary or permanent public art project for consideration that will occur on City property or right-of-way, please fill out a request form and submit it to Jenn Hales.
 Once submitted, the request will be reviewed by City staff.
 Revisions or further information may be requested.
 Project approval comes from the Raleigh Arts Commission or the Public Art and Design Board, depending on the type of project.
 A presentation by the project organizers will be required.

-- The approval process usually takes at least one-to-three months, excluding the time needed to secure any required permits, etc. prior to the project’s implementation.
+- The approval process usually takes at least one to three months, excluding the time needed to secure any required permits, etc. prior to the project’s implementation.
 Plan on submitting your project several months in advance of its implementation.

 - Please be prepared to demonstrate how your project is funded.

 - Some projects may require permits or encroachment agreements.